netwizeBE/site/_projects/hasp-lvgl.md

 This project is a re-implementation of the popular HASwitchPlate sketch created by aderusha.
 The [original HASwitchPlate][1] project uses a Wemos D1 mini and requires a Nextion/TJC HMI display.
-This rewrite removes the Nextion/TJC requirement by using the [Littlev Graphics Library][2] on the MCU to drive a cheap commodity display.
+This rewrite removes the Nextion/TJC requirement by running the [Light and Versatile Graphics Library][2] on the MCU to drive a cheap commodity display.

 This version also adds ESP32 and STM32 support to take advantage of the additional hardware capabilities.